txoof/epd_display/paperpi/plugins/met_no/README.md

 ___________________________________________________________________________

 FUNCTION: update_function
+update function for met_no plugin provides extensive forecast data

-update_function for met_no Plugin() object to fetch forecast data for a lat, lon
+    This plugin provides hourly forecast data for a given location.

-    multiple met_no plugins can be active each with different locations
+    Data is pulled from the Norwegian Meterological Institute (met.no) Multiple met_no plugins can be active each with different locations

+    Forecast images are provided courtesy of Met.no

-    all "local" time strings are converted to the system time
+    All "local" time strings are converted to the system time

     Configuration Requirements:
         self.config(`dict`): {